IFFHS World's Best Club Coach

 The IFFHS World's Best Club Coach is an association football award given annually, since 1996, to the most outstanding club coach as voted by the International Federation of Football History & Statistics (IFFHS), an autonomous football federation working without the investment or support of FIFA or UEFA.
 The votes in 1996 were cast by IFFHS's editorial staff, as well as experts from 89 countries spanning six continents.
 Since then, the votes have been now awarded by 81 experts and selected editorial offices from all of the continents.
 In 2020, an award for women's club coaches was introduced.
-The current men's recipient is Manchester City coach Pep Guardiola.
-The current women's recipient is Barcelona coach Jonatan Giráldez.
+The current men's recipient is Paris Saint-Germain coach Luis Enrique.
+The current women's recipient is Arsenal coach Renée Slegers.

 Public reception

 The award is officially recognised by FIFA despite the IFFHS not being affiliated with them.
 However, as the award is usually awarded based on statistics rather than individual merits, it is not held in high regard by some football fans.
 Four-time winner José Mourinho once jokingly stated that the IFFHS were slow in handing over the award claiming he had not received his award from 2010 in 2012.